Frequently Asked Questions

 Can you help me with my biomimicry project?

 There are so many fascinating biomimicry projects out there in the world today and while we would love to help out with all of them, we are a small team and do not have the resources to partner on individual projects.
 We have a number of free resources available for your use.
-A good place to start is to check out the Resources section of AskNature for a comprehensive list of books, videos, and webinars on biomimicry.
+A good place to start is to check out our Resources section for a list of educational opportunities on biomimicry.

 To look for specific biological inspiration, solve a particular problem, or look at what biologically inspired inventions exist already, visit our AskNature website and use the strategy pages or the search bar to explore what’s out there.